 All you need are equal amounts of 3 simple ingredients: vegetable oil, all-purpose flour, and shortening.

-Then you dump them all into a large mixing bowl and beat on high for 5 -10 minutes.
-Keep mixing until there are no lumps and it’s all white and fluffy.
-If you have a stand mixer with a whisk attachment, this will be easy peasy!
+Beat the shortening on high for 5 minutes, then add the oil, beat again until incorporated, then add the flour.
+Keep beating on high until there are no lumps and it’s all white and fluffy.
+If you have a stand mixer with a paddle attachment, this will be easy peasy!

 Voila!
 A magical way to grease a baking pan!
 Just apply with a pastry brush, be sure and get it into the corners, and you’re all set.